knife-zero/knife-zero.github.io/30_subcommands.md

     - Replace current run list with specified items for a single run.
     - It skips save node.json on local
 - `--sudo/--no-sudo`
+- `--splay SECONDS`(Chef-Client)
+- `--skip-cookbook-sync`
+    - Use cached cookbooks without overwriting local differences from the server.
 - `--client-version [latest|VERSION]`
     - Up or downgrade omnibus chef-client before converge.
     - This option uses ruby which is included by omnibus-chef on node.